Does Shade Over an AC Unit Help?

 How Much Hot Air Does Your Outdoor Unit Move?

-Outdoor units are designed to move an enormous volume of hot exhaust air—often thousands of cubic feet per minute.
+Outdoor units are designed to move an enormous volume of hot exhaust air: often thousands of cubic feet per minute.
 This hot discharge rises rapidly around the condenser.
 Because the unit produces its own intense heat, you have to be careful about adding shade.
-An awning, overhang, or box structure may actually end up trapping hot air and work against heat transfer.
+An awning, overhang, or box structure may actually trap hot air and work against heat transfer.

 What Does Scientific Research Say About Shading the Condenser?

-According to the Florida Solar Energy Center, shading air cooled condensers typically results in only minimal improvement for total energy efficiency—often less than 3%.
-That’s why it’s best to stick to the rule of clear airflow for the unit and using other solutions to save energy.
+According to the Florida Solar Energy Center, shading air-cooled condensers typically results in only minimal improvements in total energy efficiency; often less than 3%.
+That’s why it’s best to stick to the rule of clear airflow for the unit and use other solutions to save energy.
 Scientific research consistently shows that shading the unit itself is far less impactful than shading the house or reducing the overall cooling load.

 What Kind of Shading Can Make a Big Difference for Your HVAC System?